Tensions soar between Kosovo and Serbia over trade tax

 - Worst day of an awful year leaves no corner of U.S. financial markets unscathed

+“There is no end to it,” said Vucic referring to the alleged Western double standards.
+“Should we allow for the Serb children to have no milk from Serbia to drink? .
+We will fight and we will not let that to happen so easily,” he warned.

+After a bloody war in 1998-99 war that was only stopped after a U.S.-led NATO intervention, Kosovo declared independence from Serbia in 2008.
+Serbia and its ally Russia do not recognize Kosovo’s statehood, while the U.S. and most Western countries do.

-The EU has told the two sides they must normalize relations as a precondition to entering the bloc.
+The EU, which is mediating the Serbia-Kosovo peace talks, has told the two sides they must normalize relations as a precondition to entering the bloc.

+Despite diplomatic tensions between Serbia and Kosovo, business ties have grown and Serb imports to Kosovo amount to about 400 million euros ($460 million) a year, while Kosovo’s exports to Serbia are much lower.
+The latest taxes are likely to hurt mostly Serbs who live in the north of Kosovo.

+Kosovo’s prime minister, Ramush Haradinaj, said he sent a letter to the EU’s foreign policy chief, Federica Mogherini, and all ambassadors in Kosovo to clarify the tariffs hike.